Holly Sonders Showcases Smoking-Hot Body In Lacy Blue Lingerie

 Former Fox Sports host Holly Sonders has been giving her Instagram followers plenty of sultry content to enjoy so far this year, and she does not appear to be slowing down any time soon.
-On Monday, she kicked of the weekend with a sizzling snap that featured her rocking a set of blue lingerie that left little to the imagination.
+On Monday, she kicked off the weekend with a sizzling snap that featured her rocking a set of blue lingerie.

-Holly’s sexy set was made primarily of lace.
-The bra had demi cups and widely-spaced shoulder straps that showed off plenty of her plentiful cleavage.
-It also had a satin strap that went underneath her breasts.
+Holly's sexy set was made primarily of lace.
+The bra had demi-cups and widely-spaced shoulder straps that showed off plenty of cleavage.
+It also had a satin strap that wrapped underneath her breasts.
 Her panties were revealing with thin straps pulled high on her hips.
 Small ring details on the straps called attention to her flat lower abdomen.

 Holly styled her hair straight with a middle part, and she accessorized with a sparkly belly piercing.

 According to the geotag, the popular influencer was in Los Angeles, California, for the photo shoot.
 She was outside posing next to a brick wall.
 A door leading to a restroom was also behind her.
-She held a sprayed water from a nozzle attached to the end of a thick black water hose.
+She sprayed water from a nozzle attached to the end of a thick black water hose.

 "You are a gorgeous lady.
 You body is perfect," wrote one follower, adding pink heart and kiss emoji.